Quick Search: go

 Policy/legislative communications

 These are a relatively new form of communication and are sent to register concern that an existing or proposed policy or piece of legislation has or will impact on the enjoyment of rights by certain members of the population.
-Unlike other communications, some of these are immediately made publicly available on the website of the relevant Special Procedure.
+Unlike other communications, some of these are immediately made publicly available on the OHCHR webpage of the relevant Special Procedure.

 Usually communications are based on information submitted to the Special Procedures by NGOs or victims.

 All types of communication may be sent by an individual Special Procedure or jointly with others where the violations fall into multiple categories.
 For example, allegations of a human rights defender being detained arbitrarily for organising a protest could lead to a communication being sent jointly by the Special Procedures working on human rights defenders, on arbitrary detention, and on freedom of assembly.
-Special Procedure communications, and any government responses, are made available in a database on the OHCHR website and in a report presented to the HRC.
+Special Procedure communications, and any government responses, are made available in a database on the OHCHR website and in a report presented to the HRC every session.

 Go to the next sections to find out more about other tools and outputs of the Special Procedures, including: statements and press releases, country visits, thematic reports, and follow-up activities.